A very warm welcome

 to all who pass our doors, in the name of Jesus the Christ.
 It is by Him that this Reformed Church came into being, it is through Him that it has been sustained for more than 110 years, and it is for Him that it continues to preach His Gospel and show His love in the community.

-for July and August 2014
+for September 2014

 "Whoever sows to please the Spirit, from the Spirit will reap eternal life."